phpv8/php-v8/README.md

  - multiple isolates and contexts at the same time;
  - it works;

-With this extension almost all what native V8 C++ API provides can be used.
+With this extension almost all that native V8 C++ API provides can be used.
 It provides a way to pass php scalars, objects and function to V8 runtime and specify interaction with passed values (objects and functions only, as scalars become js scalars too).
-While specific functionality will be done in PHP userland rather then in C/C++ this extension, it let get into V8 hacking faster, reduces time costs and let have more maintainable solution.
-And it doesn't make any assumptions for you so you are the boss, it does exactly what you ask for.
+While specific functionality will be done in PHP userland rather then in C/C++ this extension, it lets you get into V8 hacking faster, reduces time costs and gives you a more maintainable solution.
+And it doesn't make any assumptions for you, so you stay in control, it does exactly what you ask it to do.

 With php-v8 you can even implement nodejs in PHP.
 Not sure whether anyone should/will do this anyway, but it's doable.